sargalias/old-personal-website/posts/Programming first principles/12. First principle - Abstraction/Programming first principles - 12. First principle - Abstraction.md

 However in this case, the duplicate code is probably **coincidental**.
 It's not semantically the same, because our two functions have different reasons to change.
 They have different concerns.

 Semantically the `formatUsername` and `formatShoppingList` concerns are not really related.
-There is no particular reason to be confident that that `formatUsername` and `formatShoppingList` will use the same formatting tomorrow.
-Currently, they just happen to be coincidentally the same.
+There is no particular reason to be confident that that `formatUsername` and `formatShoppingList` will use the same formatting tomorrow, even if they use the same formatting today.

 The `formatUsername` function will likely always need spaces stripped out of it.
 But tomorrow the `formatShoppingList` function may want spaces replaced by hyphens or whatever, or perhaps it doesn't want spaces removed at all and instead wants everything to be uppercase.